ISO 20022 Go Live is fast approaching

 Most banks have already started their journey to migrate the UK payment offering to ISO 20022, something that will not happen overnight but take years to fully implement.

-Keeping up to date with the latest developments and understanding the key points can be difficult and for this reason we will producing a series of ISO 20022 themed brochures to aid understanding of what this means for our customers.
+Keeping up to date with the latest developments and understanding the key points can be difficult and for this reason we will be producing a series of ISO 20022 themed brochures to aid understanding of what this means for our customers.

 The latest developments and scheme updates including Bank of England CHAPS, Euro payments and SWIFT.